USA Gap Year Fairs $5,000 Scholarship

 Find your dream gap year program at an upcoming virtual event.
 Connect with scholarship-eligible programs and counselors to learn everything you need to know about taking a gap year!View Schedule

-Whether you're dreaming of an international, domestic, or virtual gap year, there are plenty of program options that are eligible for the 2021 USA Gap Year Fairs Scholarships.
+Whether you're dreaming of an international, domestic, or virtual gap year, there are plenty of program options that are eligible for the 2022 USA Gap Year Fairs Scholarships.
 Explore all participating gap year organizations' program offerings on the participating programs page, or better yet -- meet them at a virtual event.
 These are the only gap year programs you can apply the scholarship funds towards.

 Yes!
-The two lucky winners will receive 1:1 mentorship from a participating gap year counselor of their choice.
+The lucky winner will receive 1:1 mentorship from a participating gap year counselor of their choice.
 Each accredited counselor has 10+ years of experience working with students, helping students of all ages plan meaningful gap years.
 The best way to get to know our presenting counselors is to register for an upcoming virtual event!

 Holly Bull has placed over 3,000 individuals, including her daughters, in vetted programs in the 30+ years she has been counseling students and adults through the gap-year process.
 She took her own two gap years before and during college.
 Founded in 1980, her company, the Center for Interim Programs, is the first and longest-running independent gap year counseling service in the US.

 Julia Rogers is a traveler, writer, speaker, and professional accredited gap year counselor.
 She has circled the globe a few times over, always in search of the most inspiring adventures to recommend to gap year students.
 She believes in the power of intentional travel to transform how we define higher education.
 Her favorite destinations are Morocco, New Zealand, Laos, and Nepal.
 When not planning her next adventure, she enjoys playing in the mountains of Stowe, Vermont, where she calls home.